 All actions are performed sequentially and have a similar syntax to match conditions.
 The main difference with respect to match conditions is that the operator will normally be assignment and that special commands exist.
-These commands are accept and reject.
+These commands are accept, reject, next term and next policy.
 If a route is accepted, no further terms will be executed and the route will be propagated downstream.
 If a route is rejected, once again no further terms will run, and the route will not be propagated downstream-it will be suppressed and dropped.
 Depending on whether it is an export or import filter, reject will have different semantics.
 On export it will not be advertised and on import it will never be used at all.
+The next term or policy commands will skip evaluation to the next term or policy in the evaluation chain.